Looking For Income

 Source: FRED Economic Data

 Past performance is not a guarantee of future results.
 The referenced indices are shown for general market comparisons and are not meant to represent the Fund.
 Fund performance may be obtained by calling 1.855.LCFUNDS (1.855.523.8637).Annual Income Comparisons Over Time

 Looking Beyond Bonds

 Given the relatively low interest rate environment, pass-through securities are becoming more attractive as investors focus on income-oriented investments.
 The current income yields in these sectors are significantly higher than those of traditional investments such as stocks and bonds, and we believe they can provide a dynamic complement to an income portfolio.

-Bonds are represented by the Barclays US Aggregate Bond Index.
+Bonds are represented by the Bloomberg US Aggregate Bond Index.
 Stocks are represented by the S&P 500 Index.
 REITS are represented by the MSCI US REIT Index.
 MLPs are represented by the Alerian MLP Index.
 Closed-End Funds (CEFs) are represented by the S-Network Closed End Fund Index.
 Preferred stocks are represented by the ICE BofAML Core Fixed Rate Preferred Index.
 High Yields are represented by the ICE BofAML US High Yield Master II Index.
 Business Development Companies (BDCs) are represented by the S&P BDC Index.
 One cannot invest directly in an index.

 Click here for important disclosure and definition information.